lvavrcik/Engeto-project-3---Election-Scraper/README.md

 * First argument is the url from the "select municipality" column (marked with an "X")
 * Second argument is the resulting file name in which the table will be saved.
 It must end with the extension ".csv".

-The whole command then looks like this:¨ `Engeto-project 3-Election scraper.py 'https://www.volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=2&xnumnuts=2101' 'vysledky_benesov.csv'`
+The whole command then looks like this:
+`Engeto-project 3-Election scraper.py 'https://www.volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=2&xnumnuts=2101' 'vysledky_benesov.csv'`